 According to the Centers for Disease Control and Prevention, women are four times more likely to get C.F.S. than men.

 Due to social exclusion and prolonged fatigue, many C.F.S. patients suffer from depression.

 Lifestyle modifications help with C.F.S.

-Although C.F.S. has no cure, changing your lifestyle like sleeping well, eating a balanced diet, and exercising can help reduce the symptoms.
+Although C.F.S. has no cure, changing your lifestyle like sleeping well and eating a balanced diet can help reduce the symptoms.

 Why National Chronic Fatigue Syndrome Awareness Month is Important

 Observing this month helps us all band together for a good cause.
 It is an important initiative to ensure that people get the help they need.